HouseRulesDLP/BeyondTheWall/Traits.md

 This character has been exposed to the magic of Faerie or has fae blood running in their veins.
 They gain a +2 bonus to any Saving Throw vs magic.
 Additionally, after reaching adulthood, their aging tends to slow to half the normal rate for their species.
 Characters that are already Fae Blooded (such as Dwarves, Elves and Goblins) cannot take this trait.

 #### Healing Touch
-This character’s hands have the power to heal the sick and wounded.
+This character’s hands have the power to heal the wounded.
 He may lay hands on another and grant them the same benefits as a Short Rest (though this does not count against the number of short rests they may take in a day).
 Once this trait has been used, it cannot be used again until he completes a Long Rest.
 This trait may be taken multiple times, to gain additional uses of this ability (regaining only 1 use per Long Rest).

 #### Infuse Weapon
 This character may infuse part of her soul into her weapon attacks (including unarmed).
 When she does so, her attacks are treated as magical for the next minute, after which she gains 1 level of Exhaustion.